Cowboys–Packers rivalry: History

-As of the 2022 season, Green Bay is one of two NFC teams (along with the San Francisco 49ers) with a .500 or better record against the Cowboys.
-The Packers are also one of five teams, as well as the only NFC team, with a winning record against the Cowboys.
-The two teams have met eight times in the postseason, with each team winning four times.
+As of the 2023 season, Green Bay is one of two NFC teams (along with the San Francisco 49ers) with a winning record against the Cowboys, and one of only six teams in the NFL with a winning record against the Cowboys.
+Moreover, the Packers have the same amount of postseason wins in AT&T Stadium as the Cowboys (Packers won 3 including Super Bowl XLV, Cowboys have also won 3).

+The two teams have met nine times in the postseason, with Green Bay leading the series 5–4.